 Good habits shape the personality of a person.
-We at Kiidu, therefore, believe that it is very important to instill good etiquette and habits in children from a very young age.
+We at Kiidu, therefore, believe that it is very important to instill good rules of etiquette and habits in children from a very young age.
 However, in fact, education in good behavior often comes off badly in today’s society.

 5 – Rules of Etiquette for Children